 Heidi, 2 Saphhire.

 Click here to read about our Primary 2 Engineering-related Learning Activity (ERLA).

 “I got to use the laboratory thermometer to measure temperature.
 From the hands-on experience, I understand how heat travels from a hotter to a cooler place.”

 |P6||Material & Civil Engineering|

-Using the thinking routine ‘See-Think-Wonder’, teachers led students through one of the activities aligned to the school’s commemoration for Singapore World Water Day 2020.
-Students had the opportunity to create their own robotic floodgate and programmed the floodgate that modelled after the ones at Marina Barrage.
+Using the thinking routine ‘See-Think-Wonder’, our APEX teachers led students through one of the activities that aligned with the school’s commemoration of Singapore World Water Day 2021.
+Students did their research on flooding in Singapore and how our government overcame the problem with the construction of Marina Barrage.
+Our students worked in pairs to create their own robotic floodgate and programmed it to model after the ones at Marina Barrage.